jafluri/kaggle_tpu_graph/README.md

 ## Usage

 The packages uses the data of the competition and has two script in the `scripts` folder.
-The first one `add_features.py` extracts additional features from the data and calculates the positional encodings [RWPE](https://arxiv.org/pdf/2110.07875.pdf).
+The first one `add_features.py` extracts additional features from the data, logs features with larege dynamic ranges add some derived features and calculates the positional encodings [RWPE](https://arxiv.org/pdf/2110.07875.pdf).
 It requires pointers to directories containing the protocol buffer files and the npz files.
 You can have a look at the full signature with `python scripts/add_features.py --help`.
 Note that the RWPE can take a while and use a lot of memory for the larger graph.